enable-intelligent-containerized-5g/free5gc-kubernetes/README.md

 ## Directory Structure

 The repository is organized as follows:
+- [bin](bin/): Contains some useful tools like installing **gpt5g**.
+- [dockerfiles](dockerfiles/): Contains the dockerfiles to create the images of each of the **free5gc** and **ueransim** components..

-- `free5gc/`: Contains Kubernetes manifest files for deploying Free5GC using a microservices architecture.
+- [free5gc](free5gc/): Contains Kubernetes manifest files for deploying Free5GC using a microservices architecture.
-- `free5gc-metrics/`: Contains Kubernetes manifest files for deploying Free5GC with custom UPF and SMF which expose metrics.
+- [free5gc-metrics](free5gc-metrics/): Contains Kubernetes manifest files for deploying Free5GC with custom UPF and SMF which expose metrics.
-- `free5gc-webui/`: Contains Kubernetes manifest files for deploying the Free5GC WebUI.
+- [free5gc-webui](free5gc-webui/): Contains Kubernetes manifest files for deploying the Free5GC WebUI.
+- [graph](graph/): Contains the files to create the free5gc graph.
-- `mongodb/`: Contains Kubernetes manifest files for deploying the MongoDB database, which is a prerequisite for deploying Free5GC.
+- [mongodb](mongodb/): Contains Kubernetes manifest files for deploying the MongoDB database, which is a prerequisite for deploying Free5GC.
-- `networks5g/`: Contains network attachment definitions for Free5GC.
+- [networks5g](networks5g/): Contains network attachment definitions for Free5GC.
+- [testbed-automator](testbed-automator/): Contains the files to prepare the Kubernetes cluster.
-- `ueransim/`: Contains Kubernetes files for running UERANSIM-based simulated gNB and UEs.
+- [ueransim](ueransim/): Contains Kubernetes files for running UERANSIM-based simulated gNB and UEs.

 ## Deployment